Edge Overview

 Core components

-• Specific Pangea services (like AI Guard or Redact) are deployed as container images in your environment.
+- Specific Pangea services (such as AI Guard or Redact) are deployed as container images in your environment.

-• Control plane - Handles service configuration and token management.
+- Control plane - Manages service configuration and token management.

-• Data plane - Provides the core Pangea services through our cloud infrastructure.
+- Data plane - Provides core Pangea services through the SaaS infrastructure.

-• Metrics collection - Gathers operational metrics for monitoring.
+- Metrics collection - Collects operational metrics for monitoring and insights.

 Operational flow

-1. Your applications interact directly with Pangea services deployed in your environment, sending requests for data processing.
+Your applications interact with Pangea services deployed in your environment, sending requests for data processing.

-4. The services maintain a connection to Pangea's control plane for two purposes:
+The services maintain a connection to Pangea's control plane to:

-• Sending authentication status and usage metrics back to Pangea
+- Send authentication status and usage metrics back to Pangea.

 Deployment options